Racial Justice & Reconciliation

 DIOCESAN-WIDE BOOK STUDY

-As part of our ongoing commitment toward Becoming Beloved Community, all people and communities of the Diocese of North Carolina are invited to read Howard Thurman’s Jesus and the Disinherited or Debby Irving’s Waking Up White: And Finding Myself in the Story of Raceduring the season of Lent.
+As part of our ongoing commitment toward Becoming Beloved Community, all people and communities of the Diocese of North Carolina were invited to read Howard Thurman’s Jesus and the Disinherited or Debby Irving’s Waking Up White: And Finding Myself in the Story of Race during the season of Lent.
 Both books invite self-examination and reflection about how racism continues to work against the dream of God and our call to love others and strive for justice and peace among all people.
-There are study and discussion guides available for both books that can easily be used to create a meaningful Lenten series.
-The hope is that reading these books will spark conversations within churches and local communities and create a catalyst for building deeper relationships around racial healing and reconciliation during this season of repentance.
+There are study and discussion guides available for both books that can easily be used to create a meaningful formation series any time of the year.
+The hope is that reading these books will spark conversations within churches and local communities and create a catalyst for building deeper relationships around racial healing and reconciliation.

 SUBSIDIES FOR REI TRAININGS

 Racial Equity Institute (REI) Training provides an analysis of race and racism from a systems perspective.
 That is, it addresses racism not only from the standpoint of individual bias, but also by examining the historical roots of racism as it affects institutions—the church, education, health care, criminal justice, etc., and what effect that has on the opportunities that white people and people of color have.
 Although this is a secular training, people of faith are well-represented in each training, and conversations during the training address religious issues.